 This smoker also comes with the option of an added sear box, giving you a bit more freedom with your barbecuing.
 For an added cost you can get a 16,00 BTU sear box installed in it, which should be able to reach upwards of 800°F to help you with reverse searing.

 It does come with its own built-in temperature and meat probe, but I’d recommend getting your own.
 It’s a bit flimsy, and in all honesty I prefer buying my own because third party models tend to be far more reliable and accurate in their temperature reading.
-If you’re looking for one then take a look at my guide to thermometers and temperature probes.

 We’ve found that its temperature calibration can be a bit wide of the mark, usually by about 30°F. We always want to ensure consistent cooking levels, so this can be frustrating.
 It shouldn’t be enough to discourage anyone from considering this grill, but you’ll just need to recalibrate the smoker every few uses.

 The Z Grills describes itself as having 700 sq. in. cookspace, but it’s actually 684, over two racks.
 A small complaint, but worth including for accuracy.
 That said, this is still a great smoker.
 It has an induction fan for even cooking, and a waste oil collector for easy cleanup.